 Personal risk factors

 - Genetics.
-People with alcohol and drug use problems often have a family history of substance use.
+People with substance use disorder often have a family history of substance use.

 - Temperament and personality.
 Rebelliousness, resisting authority, feelings of failure, and not having close relationships may lead a teen to use substances.